microsoft/WhatTheHack/066-OpenAIFundamentals/Coach/Solution-00.md

 - Python Installation, version at least \>= 3.6, the minimum requirement for using OpenAI's GPT-3.5-based models, such as ChatGPT.
   - [Python](https://www.python.org/downloads).
 This is also available in the Microsoft Store if you are using Windows.
-- Conda Installation, for project environment management and package management.
+- Conda Installation, for project environment management and package management, version \>= conda 4.1.6.
 Anaconda distribution is a popular Python distribution, while Miniconda is the lightweight version of Anaconda.
   - [Anaconda](https://docs.anaconda.com/anaconda/install) OR [Miniconda](https://docs.conda.io/en/latest/miniconda.html)
 - Environment setup:
   - Open Anaconda Prompt or your favourite terminal and verify Python and Conda installations using `python --version` and `conda --version`